storybookjs/marko/docs/configure/integration.md

 #### Import assets into stories

 You can import any media assets by importing (or requiring) them.
 This works out of the box with our default config.
-But, if you are using a custom Webpack config, you’ll need to add the file-loader to handle the required files.
+But, if you are using a custom webpack config, you’ll need to add the file-loader to handle the required files.

 Afterwards you can use any asset in your stories: